-Courses in Panama build upon the strong foundation provided in the fall semester, with an emphasis on field study and experiments.
+Fall courses in Panama build upon the strong foundation provided by coursework completed in Nahant the previous spring and in Friday Harbor immediately prior to students’ arrival in Panama, with an emphasis on field study and experiments.
 Easy access to the coral reef and a variety of near shore coastal habitats facilitate an experiential learning environment where lecture, lab, and field study are intertwined.
 Panama also provides an ideal location for the program’s only non-marine course, Tropical Terrestrial Ecology.
 An extensive field trip across the country to the Pacific Ocean exposes students to a variety of tropical habitats.
 We then travel to Central America’s largest island, Coiba, for a week examining Eastern Pacific Coral Reefs as part of our Coral Reef Ecology and Ocean & Coastal Processes courses.

 Courses at the Smithsonian Tropical Research Institute include: